 Many years ago I played a game titled Earth Defense Force 2017.
 For its time, it had low-quality graphics, cheesy dialogue, a silly story, and it was an insane amount of fun to play.
 Now in 2018, I’ve got my hands on Earth Defense Force 5 and…well..not much has changed.
 Its graphics are still mostly poor.
 Its dialogue is over the top and cheesy and its story went past movie theaters and DVD and landed straight on the Sy Fy channel.
-But in spite of all of that, its a damn fun game to play
+But in spite of all of that, it’s a damn fun game to play

 Earth Defense Force 5 plays from the third person perspective.
-You control a soldier of one of four classes and take on various missions that mostly boil down to murder everything in your path.
+You control a soldier of one of four classes and take on various missions that mostly boil down to murdering everything in your path.
 You will take on a variety of giant insects, aliens, and robots in single player, online multiplayer or split-screen.
 The games first couple of missions are slower paced tutorials.
 But make it through that and you are in for nonstop action all the way through the game.

 While it can garner a chuckle every now and then.
 Most of the dialogue is not only cheesy, it’s not cleverly written or delivered well.
 So most of the time its just cringe-inducing

 The environmental textures are of poor quality and low resolution.
 Some of the textures on allied vehicles look bad.
-But the particle effects, of which there are a ton of, look good, as do the explosions and most enemies.
+The particle effects, of which there are a ton of, look good, as do the explosions and most enemies.
 Its a trade off because the game throws hundreds of large creatures at you at once.

 The Fencer is a slow-moving hulk in a battlesuit that lets you live out your ironman fantasies.
 He can carry four weapons and dual wield them.
 His weapons hit hard but tend to be slow to reload with massive recoil.
-The fencer can carry heavy cannons, shoulder mounted lasers, large mortars, and huge melee weapons.
+The Fencer can carry heavy cannons, shoulder mounted lasers, large mortars, and huge melee weapons.

 The classes being so distinct from each other adds a great deal of variance and replayability to the gameplay.
+Each one feels unique and is fun to play.

-The game features a large number of difficulty settings, but I should note that they don’t function in the same manner as other games.
+The game features a large number of difficulty settings.
+I should note that they don’t function in the same manner as other games.
 Playing on hard for your first playthrough isn’t just challenging, it may be impossible.
 During each mission, enemies will drop crates of armor and weapons for you to collect.
 After the mission, these tally up and give you new weapons and increase your total armor (Health).
 Duplicates of the same weapon upgrade that type, making them stronger, and all this progression is permanent on the same save file.
 So while each higher difficulty mode offers better loot, you are more or less required to grind up on the lower ones first, becoming strong enough to take on the higher ones.

 More weapons and armor are attributed to the class you beat the mission with, but you can replay any previous mission at any time if you want to grind up stronger or strengthen other classes.
 Not everyone enjoys this type of grind, but it’s optional.
 You can beat the game on normal and be done with it if you wish, but the option is there for those who enjoy this style of replayability.
 Even if you only play through once, the game is quite lengthy with numerous missions for you to take on.